-With implementation of the proposed operations NMP/WMP, field application of manure using the proposed cropping pattern and land application area would maintain a field by field nutrient balance of less than 1.38.
-Farming cropping pattern, fresh water mix and exportation of manure off site resulted in a reduced whole farm nitrogen.
-The whole farm nitrogen balance ratio would be reduced to 1.31 for the proposed operation from 1.38 at the existing dairy facility, respectively.
+With implementation of the proposed operations NMP/WMP, field application of manure using the proposed cropping pattern and land application area would result in a lower field by field nutrient balance.
+Farming cropping pattern, fresh water mix and exportation of manure off site results in a reduced whole farm nitrogen.
+The whole farm nitrogen balance ratio would be reduced to 1.34 for the proposed operation from 1.60 at the existing dairy facility, respectively.